Estate of the Monastery winery

 Vinification: in stainless steel vats for about 20 days.
 Malolactic fermentation in barrique at 22 ° C.

-Aging: Aging in French oak barrels for 12 months
+Aging: Aging in French oak barrels for 12 months.
+Bottle aging for at least 6 months.

 Colour: bright ruby color